Wyko/WCST/README.md

 Each test file is arranged in a whitespace-seperated format with one line as a header.
 The format that the software produces leaves a lot of useless data, so at the top of the script are a few global variables definining the columns wherein we find the appropriate data.
 If your file contains different columns, this is a simple place to adjust that.

-The file format the script expects (Inquisit 4 testing result data) currently looks like this:
+The file format the script expects (Inquisit 4 testing result data) looks like this:

     build	date	time	subject	group	blockcode	blocknum	trialcode	trialnum	stimulusitem1	response	correct	latency 4.0.10.0	41917	8:52:02	1	1	color	1	color_GreenTriangle1	1	GreenTriangle1.jpg	RedTriangle1	0	5847